 - Repeat the process as needed.
 When you have added all the users and groups that you want to give access to, click Save.

-When you give a user access to your space, that space appears when he or she clicks on the Users space:
+When you give a user access to your folder, that folder appears when he or she clicks on the People folder:

 If you later decide to revoke access, then complete this procedure: